warpdotdev/docs/features/prompt.md

 We don't currently support P10K.
 Because of how we use the prompt_command in Warp and because P10K can be installed standalone or as an Oh-My-Zsh plugin, each of which results in different problems and requires special handling.

-We advise using Warp's default prompt or installing one of the supported tools, see [PS1 Compatability Table](../features/prompt.md#ps1-compatibility-table).
+We advise using Warp's default prompt or installing one of the supported tools, see [PS1 Compatibility Table](../features/prompt.md#ps1-compatibility-table).
 You can disable P10K just for Warp as such:

 ```sh
 if [[ $TERM_PROGRAM != "WarpTerminal" ]]; then